WMYI

-WMYI (102.5 FM) is a commercial radio station licensed to Hendersonville, North Carolina.
-It serves the Upstate South Carolina and Western North Carolina regions, including Greenville, Spartanburg and Asheville.
-WMYI airs an adult hits radio format and is owned by iHeartMedia, Inc. Its studios and offices are located in downtown Greenville.
+WMYI (102.5 FM) is a commercial radio station licensed to Hendersonville, North Carolina, and serving Western North Carolina and Upstate South Carolina.
+WMYI airs an adult hits format branded "102.5 The Lake" and is owned by iHeartMedia, Inc. Its studios and offices are located in downtown Greenville.

-WMYI has an effective radiated power (ERP) of 43,000 watts.
-The transmitter is shared with sister station WESC-FM's tower, off YMCA Road, near the South Carolina/North Carolina border east of Cedar Mountain.
-It also has an auxiliary transmitter that operates at 20,000 watts ERP, on the WUNF-TV tower on Pinnacle Mountain.
-WMYI broadcasts using HD Radio technology.
-Its HD-2 digital subchannel formerly carried a format called "Lullabies," bedtime music for babies and toddlers.
+The station's broadcast tower, shared with WESC-FM, is located off YMCA Road, near the South Carolina/North Carolina border east of Cedar Mountain; its auxiliary transmitter is sited on the WUNF-TV tower on Pinnacle Mountain.
+WMYI broadcasts in HD Radio and is also available online via iHeartRadio.